basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 }
 ---

-MapReduce, the programming paradigm popularized by [Google](http://research.google.com/archive/mapreduce.html), is provided by Riak to aggregate results as background batch processes.
+MapReduce, the data processing paradigm popularized by [Google](http://research.google.com/archive/mapreduce.html), is provided by Riak to aggregate results as background batch processes.
 In the first half of this document, we'll explore some examples more advanced than those found in the [[Using MapReduce]] guide; in the